Beijzum/beijzum.github.io/docs/Uploading to GitHub.md

         A good practice is to have clear and concise messages that tell other developers what you changed in your commit.

-## Create Online Repository on GitHub
+## Creating Online Repository on GitHub

 This section focuses on creating an online repository for you to upload your project to.